witnet/WIPs/wip-mariocao-min-difficulty-dr.md

 - `alpha` is a factor as defined in [Dynamic Threshold]

-The last modification to the _RepPoE_ algorithm was the usage of a metric labeled as _identity eligibility_ instead of the reputation score as the numerator of the previous formula:
+The last modification to the _RepPoE_ algorithm (in pull request [witnet-rust#1460]) was the usage of a metric labeled as _identity eligibility_ instead of the reputation score as the numerator of the previous formula:

 ```
 P_i = eligibility_i / R * rf * alpha